 - Avoid skipping meals.
 Skipping meals can make you more hungry, moody and unable to focus.
 Learn what works best for you.
 Some people like three meals a day, while others enjoy two meals and two snacks.
 Find an eating pattern that is healthy for you and stick with it.

 - Focus on your food.
 Pick one place to sit down and eat at home.
 Eating while doing other things may lead to eating more than you think.
-Also, switching from a large plate to a smaller one may help you feel satisfied with reduced portions.

 A registered dietitian nutritionist can help you develop a personalized eating plan to manage your diabetes, ensuring you're getting the proper amount of carbohydrates, proteins and fats in your diet.